 The beauty of a dental implant is that this post mimics the form and purpose of a natural tooth root.
 As you heal from your surgery, the post and surrounding bone tissue fuse together to create a firm anchor for the tooth restoration that will eventually be attached to the implant.
 This fusion process is known as osseointegration and it is the foundation for your long-term tooth replacement.
 Moreover, the implant ensures that your jaw remains healthy by stimulating it to generate new bone cells.
 This also prevents the jawbone from breaking down and changing shape, a common side effect of tooth loss.

-Once enough time has passed and your bone tissue has successfully joined with the post, your Smile by Design dentist will be able to attach your permanent new crown, which was handcrafted to match your other teeth in size and color.
+Once enough time has passed and your bone tissue has successfully joined with the post, your Smile by Design dentist will be able to attach your permanent new crown, bridge, or denture, which was handcrafted to match your other teeth in size and color.
 That way, no one but you and our office will know you even had teeth replaced to begin with!
 If you’d like to whiten your other teeth before your crown is attached, we have Zoom! whitening available to remove stains on your teeth.

 Dental implants are unique because they are the only tooth replacement that restores an entire tooth both above and below the gum line.
 Traditional dentures and bridges only bring back the crown of a tooth, not the root, which makes them much more unstable.
 With dental implants, a titanium prosthetic root is placed directly into the jawbone, and this is used to support a restoration that shows in the smile.
 This not only makes implants extremely secure, but it also means they don’t require support from the surrounding teeth and gums, which is a common cause of discomfort with other replacements.
 In fact, dental implants in Virginia Beach can potentially change your life in many important ways that other options like dentures and dental bridges simply can’t!